RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

+Previous works \cite{su2018is, huang2021exploring} have demonstrated that model architecture is a more critical factor to robustness than model size.
+However, there exist two drawbacks of these works: on the one hand, they do not take the effect of training techniques into account, which may overestimate the robustness of model architectures; on the other hand, the numbers of models and noises used in the evaluation are comparatively small, which make the evaluation incomprehensive.
+Therefore, this paper keeps the aligned training settings when comparing the robustness of different model architectures, without introducing the influence of training techniques.
+Through our large-scale studies, we empirically demonstrate the significance of model architecture to robustness, and we hereby provide several interesting phenomena:

+(1) Different architectures show different robustness.
+Generally, CNNs are more robust to natural and system noises while Transformers and MLP-Mixers are more robust to adversarial noises.

+(2) As one of the Transformers architectures, Swin Transformer shows better robustness against natural noises while less robustness against adversarial noises, which is more like CNNs rather than other Transformers.

+(3) Slight modifications in the structure (input size, depth, \etc) of subnets sampled from supernets would affect their adversarial robustness.

-Some of the existing studies \cite{Paul2021Vision,su2018is,Aldahdooh2021Reveal,naseer2021intriguing} have discussed the robustness of some architectures (\eg, Transformers), while our paper validated this observation on more comprehensive and more thorough empirical studies on ImageNet (44 human-designed model architectures and 1200+ architectures generated by NAS).
-To improve the robustness, besides designing new defense methods, designing robust architectures could also be taken into consideration.
+To improve the robustness, besides designing new defense methods, robust architectures could also be taken into consideration.
 For example, Transformers are more robust for adversarial noises, and CNNs are more robust for natural and system noises.